Guri-X/company-finder-contrib/README.md

 # Readme

-## Issue
+## Problem

 Turing School of Software and Design provides an excel sheet that list companies that have hired directly from Turing.
-There is no easy way to track jobs interested in, applied for, or any sort functionality
+There is no easy way to track jobs interested in, applied for, or any filter/sort functionality

 ## Solution